Andrejs Mamikins

-Andrejs Mamikins (Андрей Владимирович Мамыкин, Andrey Vladimirovich Mamykin; born 11 March 1976) is a Latvian Russian politician, journalist and a Member of the European Parliament.
+Andrejs Mamikins (Андрей Владимирович Мамыкин, Andrey Vladimirovich Mamykin; born 11 March 1976) is a Latvian Russian former politician, former journalist, former Member of the European Parliament and pundit.

 Early life and career

 Mamikins was born in Leningrad then in the Russian SFSR, and moved to Riga, Latvian SSR with his parents shortly after birth.

-Prior to his election, Mamikins was a journalist working for several Latvian Russian-language newspapers, radio stations and television channels.
-He presented programs on Viasat's TV5 Latvia and on REN TV's Baltic Channel.
+Before his election, Mamikins was a journalist working for several Latvian Russian-language newspapers, radio stations and television channels.
+He presented programs on Viasat's TV5 Latvia and on REN TV Baltic Channel.
 He studied Russian language and literature and is a graduate of the Faculty of Humanities at the University of Latvia.
-In 2010 he completed a master's degree in philology from the same institution.
+In 2010, he completed a master's degree in philology from the same institution.

+In September 2023, he fled to Moscow claiming to escape Latvia's "Nazi regime".
+Since the full-scale Russian invasion of Ukraine, Mamikins has expressed pro-Russian views on social media and several Russian television channels, voicing support for the "Special military operation", trying to refute the Bucha massacre and criticizing the removal of Soviet monuments in Latvia.
+In June 2024, the Department of International Cooperation of the Prosecutor General's Office of Latvia issued a European Arrest Warrant against Mamikins.

+Political career

-Member of the European Parliament
+Member of the European Parliament (2014–2019)

 Mamikins was elected to the European Parliament at the 2014 European Parliament election for the Harmony party.
-Although he was placed 4th on the Harmony list (Boris Tsilevitch was placed 1st), he was preferenced first on the list by Latvian voters and took the party's single seat in the Parliament.
+Although he was placed 4th on the Harmony list, Mamikins was preferenced first on the list by Latvian voters and took the party's single seat in the Parliament.
 He sits with the Progressive Alliance of Socialists and Democrats group.